jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 Whether it is practical or not, you can use this client in Spring servers, Ktor servers, AWS lambda functions, node-js servers, web applications running in a browser, or native applications running on IOS and Android.
 I expect, people will mostly stick to using servers on the JVM, at least short term.
 But I have some uses in mind for building small dashboard UIs as web applications as well.
 Let me know what you do with this!

 Es-kotlin-client, aka. kt-search 1.0 lives on as the legacy-client module in this library and shares several of the other modules (e.g. `search-dsls`).
 So, you may use this as a migration path to the multi-platform client.
 But in terms of how you use the client, the transition from the legacy client to this should be pretty straight-forward.

-## Development status

-Currently, the client is feature complete, useful, and already better in many ways than the es-kotlin-client 1.x ever was.

-The 1.99.x series can be seen as a series of increasingly better release candidates/betas.
-If you do run into issues, please create an issue.
-Likewise, if there is important functionality that you need.
-I have so far not found any show stopping issues.

-Before tagging a 2.0 release, I intend to port some of our internal code at FORMATION to use kt-search and dog food this extensively.
-I will likely discover new/missing features, add things I need, etc.

-Until then, I reserve the right to refactor, rename, etc. things as needed.
-A 2.0 release will mark a commitment to API stability.

-Non Goals:

-- Full coverage of what the RestHighLevel client used to do.
-If you need it, just add that as a dependency or create your own extension function for `SearchClient`; it's not that hard.
-And of course consider creating a pull request if you do.
-- Cover the entire search DSL.
-The provided Kotlin DSL is very easy to extend by design.
-If it doesn't directly support what you need, you can simply manipulate the underlying Map to add what you need.
-See the manual for instructions on how to do this.
-Alternatively, you can create a pull request to add proper type safe support for the feature that you want.
-Currently, most commonly used things in the DSL are already supported.
-We'll likely expand the features over time of course.
-Note, you can also create JsonDsls for other APIs.
-E.g. the snapshot API, the reindex API, etc. each have their own custom Json requests and responses.
+Currently, you have to build this yourself.
+For more tips on migrating to the new version see the manual's migration section.

 ## Contributing